 - Evaluate your study techniques, work out how to study more effectively and alter your strategy

-- Communicate your experiences learning from retakes in your application (explain how resilience and attitude helped you bounce back)
+- Communicate your experience gained from retakes in your application (tailor it to explain how your resilience and attitude helped you overcome the initial setback)

-- Focus on other areas of your application that could differentiate you: volunteer work, clinical experience, shadowing, research etc
+- Focus on other areas of your application that could help differentiate you: volunteer work, clinical experience, shadowing, research etc.

 - Romania: “Vasile Goldis” Western University of Arad